DaraAdekore/LyricScraper/README.md

 # LyricScraper
-Python program to scrape lyrics
+Python program to scrape lyrics using the STANDS4 Web services API